 - Watch a 15-minute tutorial about Rails or Python online.

 - Talk to your team about the differences in what each of them does.
 Are they engineers?
 Programmers?
 Developers?
-How do they see the world?

 Meetings can be toxic for writers; developers don’t love them either.
 But if there’s a daily team meeting or group lunch, make it a priority.
-Being present will tell you how the product is coming along and let you stop bad content decisions before they start.
+Being there will tell you how the product is coming along and let you stop bad content decisions before they start.

 Share goals and ideas

-What you make is a reflection of your team’s health; if you take time to discuss your goals and ideas, your product will improve.
+What you make is a reflection of your team’s health.
+If you take time to discuss your goals and ideas, your product will improve.

 Figure out what your development team is trying to do and understand the problems they face.
 Make sure they know what you’re planning, too.
 These questions will help you plan your work together: